We've moved. Please contact for details

 If you’re unsure whether anti-fatigue lenses are right for you, or you’d like to explore all your lens options check out our handy lens menu.

-You’ll find a clear breakdown of lens types, upgrades and coatings — including Essilor’s Eyezen™ lenses — so you can make an informed choice ahead of our next release of handmade frames.
+You’ll find a clear breakdown of lens types, upgrades and coatings — including Essilor’s Eyezen™ Boost lenses — so you can make an informed choice ahead of our next release of handmade frames.

 Thanks for stopping by.